timfarkas/compArchitectureProject/README.md

 	> jal {get_user_input}
 		- # print welcome
 		- # call for user input, save to [$v1]
-		- beq: # check if valid:
-			yes > {valid_input}
+		- beq: # check input with each direction "F,B,L,R" and see if the input matches any of them (could this part of validity check potentially be merged with {update_position}?) yes > {valid_input}
 				- # move value of [$v1] to [$v0]
 				> jr $ra